How to Watch Lakers vs Suns Summer League Game Online

-The Lakers and Suns clash in each team’s 2021 Las Vegas Summer League opener.
+The Lakers and Suns clash in each team’s 2021 Las Vegas Summer League opener on Sunday.

 The game (10:30 p.m.
 ET start time) will be televised on ESPN2.
 But if you don’t have cable, here are some different ways you can watch a live stream of the Lakers vs Suns Summer League game online: